PlanterApp/planter_blog/content/posts/birds-and-squirrels/index.md

 When it comes to using bird netting (for birds, not squirrels), you'll want to be careful about the netting you choose and how you install it to ensure birds don't become tangled and die.
 Look for a high-quality, UV-treated netting that will last for multiple seasons.
 You'll want to find netting with holes less than 1/4 inch (5mm) wide that will not trap birds, and make sure it is stretched tightly over and around your garden beds as floppy, tangled netting can also ensnare birds.
 Use stakes or build a support frame to secure the netting and keep it taught.

 If you're planning on using fencing, keep in mind that squirrels are excellent climbers (and of course birds will fly over any fence).
 You'll need to cover the 'airspace' above your garden beds and not just the sides.
-Chicken wire or hardware cloth can be used to fashion protective cages or boxes around your plants.
+Chicken wire, or better yet hardware cloth, can be used to fashion protective cages or boxes around your plants.
 Squirrels can also dig so you'll want to bury the bottom edge of the cage or fence at least 6 inches below the soil.
 If you're mainly interested in discouraging birds and squirrels from digging up newly planted seeds, you can loosely tent chicken wire over the seeded area and fasten the edges (or attach it to the edges of a raised bed) then remove it once your seedlings start to grow.

 ![A light brown bird perched on some chicken wire over a wire fence](https://ucarecdn.com/3113db41-f404-4424-a697-47a72d7a842f/Bird-on-netting.jpg)